-3.1.4 C-BIBOP

-Cloud-based Image Biomarker Optimization Platform (C-BIBOP)9 is being developed as a technical resource for the cancer research community to support the development and assessment of quantitative imaging biomarkers.
-Lesion segmentation is a critical step in the development and use of imaging biomarkers in cancer.
+3.1.5 C-BIBOP.
+The Cloud-based Image Biomarker Optimization Platform (C-BIBOP) is being developed as a technical resource for the cancer research community in the United States to support http://cbibop.org/ the development and assessment of quantitative imaging biomarkers.
+Lesion segmentation is a critical step in the development and also the use of imaging biomarkers in cancer and the two are organized as challenges in the system.
 Another task that is organized as part of C-BIBOP requires the analysis of Magnetic Resonance Imaging (MRI) to identify biomarkers that best correlate with clinical outcomes.
-C-BIBOP is being developed to support reproducible science by enabling researchers to compare the performance of their image analysis algorithms that are co-located with large medical imaging datasets.
-The size of the datasets as well as the concerns about the sensitive nature of the data has highlighted the need for cloud-based solutions.
-Evaluation-as-a-Service allows the challenge organizers to customize the evaluation methods for the clinical questions being addressed.
-Currently, C-BIBOP is built on the CodaLab platform and plans to integrate key aspects from the VISCERAL project.
+C-BIBOP is being developed and used to support reproducible science by allowing researchers to compare the performance of their image analysis algorithms that are co-located with large medical imaging datasets.
+The size of the datasets as well as the concerns about the sensitive nature of the data has highlighted the need for a cloud-based solution to run the data analysis.
+Evaluation-as-a-Service using Docker containers for the code allows the challenge organizers to customize the evaluation methods for the clinical questions being addressed.
+C-BIBOP is run using the CodaLab platform that was adapted for its needs.